New bounds on the anti-Ramsey numbers of star graphs: Introduction

-{\bf Result 1:} For graphs with perfect matching, the matching based algorithm has an approximation guarantee of $(1 + \frac {2} {\delta})$ where $\delta$ is the minimum degree.
-Recall that Adamaszek and Popa \cite {AAAP} proved an approximation guarantee of $\frac {5}{3}$ for this case.
-The approximation gurantee proved by us is better than that of Adamaszek and Popa for $\delta \ge 4$, and equals to theirs for $\delta = 3$.
+{\bf Implication of Result~1 and Result~2 to the approximation guarantee of the sub-factor based Algorithm (when $q=2$):} Result~1 implies that, when $q=2$, for graphs with a perfect matching, the sub-factor based algorithm (Algorithm~\ref{alg:feng}) has an approximation guarantee, $(1 + \frac {2} {\delta})$ where $\delta$ is the minimum degree.
+Recall that Adamaszek and Popa~\cite {AAAP} proved an approximation guarantee, $\frac {5}{3}$ for this case.
+The approximation guarantee proved by us is better than that of Adamaszek and Popa for $\delta \ge 4$, and equals to theirs for $\delta = 3$.
+For triangle-free graphs, our approximation guarantee is even better: $(1 + \frac {1} {\delta -1})$.
+This is better than the $5/3$-guarantee of~\cite {AAAP} and the $8/5$-guarantee of~\cite{Chandran} even for $\delta \geq 3$ .
+Note that the analysis of~\cite {AAAP} cannot be specialized for the triangle-free case to achieve a better approximation guarantee, as far as we understand.
+Further, as mentioned earlier, when the minimum degree $> n/2$, Algorithm~\ref{alg:feng} is almost optimal, in fact, an additive 1-approximation algorithm for odd $n$, and optimal for even $n$.

-{\bf Comment:} For graphs $G$ with $\delta \ge \lfloor n/2 \rfloor$, Algorithm \ref{alg:feng} is almost optimal.
-In fact it is an additive 1 approximation algorithm.
-If we further assume that $n$ is even, for $\delta > \lfloor n/2 \rfloor$ the matching based algorithm is optimal.
-(This follows from result 1, noting that such graphs always have a perfect matching.)

-{\bf Result 2:} For triangle free graphs with perfect matching, we show a better approximation guarantee, namely $(1 + \frac {1} {\delta -1} )$.
-This is better than that of \cite {AAAP} for $\delta \ge 3$.